Jim Neidhart: Return to WWF (1994–1995)

-Various promotions (1995–1996)
+Various promotions (1995–1997)

 After leaving the WWF once again, Neidhart returned to the ring in February 1995 for the Mid-Eastern Wrestling Federation (MEWF).
 Over the following months, he wrestled for various independent promotions.
 In April 1995, he returned to ECW, losing to Marty Jannetty and Ron Simmons on consecutive nights.
 After several more matches on the independent circuit, in July 1995 Neidhart made a one-night appearance with the Catch Wrestling Association in Graz, Austria, competing in the Euro Catch Festival.
 Later that month, Neidhart appeared with ECW once more, wrestling Marty Jannetty to a double disqualification.
 Over the following few months, he continued to wrestle on the independent circuit, briefly holding the MEWF Heavyweight Championship.
 In November and December 1995, Neidhart worked for the Catch Wrestling Association in Germany, competing in the CWA International Catch Cup tournament.

 Neidhart wrestled sporadically throughout early-1996, including appearing at the World Wrestling Peace Festival in June 1996.
 He returned to the World Wrestling Federation later that month.

 After leaving the WWF once more, in October 1996 Neidhart wrestling in England for Hammerlock Wrestling.
 In December 1996, he began appearing with the New York-based independent promotion Ultimate Championship Wrestling.
 In March 1997, he appeared with the Sacramento, California-based National Wrestling Conference.

-World Wrestling Federation (1996, 1997)
+Second return to WWF (1996, 1997)

 Who (1996)

-On the July 6, 1996, episode of Superstars, Neidhart returned to the WWF as the masked heel "Who", a gimmick designed for commentators Vince McMahon and Jerry Lawler to make "Who's on First?"-style jokes during his matches (most of which he lost).
+On the July 6, 1996, episode of Superstars, Neidhart returned to the WWF as the masked heel "Who", a gimmick designed for commentators Vince McMahon and Jerry Lawler to make "Who's on First?"-style jokes during his matches (all of which he lost).
 Who last appeared on TV in the "Bikini Beach Blast-Off" party on the SummerSlam pre-show.
 His last match was a win over Alex Porteau in Miami on September 12.